brendencoffey/joe-marketing-site/blog/posts/building-in-public-podcast-hardware.md

 ---
-title: "Building In Public: Podcast, New Hardware, and Data"
+title: 'Building In Public: Podcast, New Hardware, and Data'
-date: 2025-02-06
+date: 2025-02-06T00:00:00.000Z
-author: "Nick Martin"
+author: Nick Martin
-category: "build-in-public"
+category: build-in-public
+excerpt: >-
-excerpt: "Our new 'Building in Public' series pulls back the curtain on evolving a venture backed startup in service of community, reciprocity, and shared prosperity."
+  Our new 'Building in Public' series pulls back the curtain on evolving a venture backed startup in service of community, reciprocity, and shared prosperity.
 featured: false
+featured_image: /images/blog/posts/building-in-public-podcast-hardware.png
 ---

 Hello, Community!